 dBCKApldt=RDApl-Roxpl (eq.
 2)

-Cardiac BCAA level depends on the transport from the plasma (Raheart) and deamination rates (RDAheart); minor BCAA fraction is used for the protein synthesis in the heart tissue (3) and therefore this process was not taken into account in the model (eq.3):
+Cardiac BCAA level depends on the transport from the plasma (RaheartBCAA) and deamination rates (RDAheart); minor BCAA fraction is used for the protein synthesis in the heart tissue (3) and therefore this process was not taken into account in the model (eq.3):

 dBCAAheartdt=RaheartBCAA-RDAheart (eq.
 3)

-BCKA dynamics in heart depends on the balance between BCAA deamination (RDAheart), BCKA oxidative decarboxylation (Roxheart) and BCKA release to the systemic circulation rates (eq.4): dBCKAheartdt=RaheartBCKA+RDAheart-Roxheart (eq.
+BCKA dynamics in heart depends on the balance between BCAA deamination (RDAheart), BCKA oxidative decarboxylation (Roxheart) and BCKA release to the systemic circulation (RaheartBCKA) rates (eq.4): dBCKAheartdt=RaheartBCKA+RDAheart-Roxheart (eq.
 4)

 It should be stated that the proposed ODE system assumes no impact of cardiac BCAA catabolism on the systemic BCAA or BCKA levels as Rdheart is not a component of BCAA ODE; this assumption enables stepwise parameter estimation as described in ‘Methods’ section and is based on relatively low levels of BCKA in the cardiac tissue vs systemic circulation.